mcd500/teep-device/docs/building_without_docker.md

 ####  done
 ```

-### Check teep-device by running hello-app and teep-broker-app on RISC-V Unleashed
+### Check TEEP-Device by running hello-app and teep-broker-app on RISC-V Unleashed

-To check teep-device on Unleased, we need to run TAM server (refer above
+To check TEEP-Device on Unleased, we need to run TAM server (refer above
 to run tamproto) and networking with Unleased dev board

 #### Copy the hello-app and teep-broker-app binaries to Unleased